-- 1. At higher odometer readings, repeat at the frequency interval established here. - Service more frequently if the motorcycle is ridden in unusually wet or dusty areas. - Replace every 2 years, or at indicated odometer interval, whichever comes first.
+- 1. At higher odometer reading, repeat at the frequency interval established here. - 2.
+Service more frequently when riding in unusually wet or dusty areas. - Replace every 2 years, or at indicated odometer interval, whichever comes first.
 Replacement requires mechanical skill.
-Refer to the official Honda service manual.